-A solid state Variable Voltage Control is a power control mechanism designed for high voltage/current applications.
+A solid-state Variable Voltage Control is a voltage control mechanism designed for high voltage/current applications.
 These components allow for silent, arcless switching.
-They are mostly used to automatically regulate voltages for industrial equipment, control switches that are dependent on external events and simulate power line conditions.
+They are mostly used to automatically regulate voltages for industrial equipment, control switches that are dependent on external events, and simulate power line conditions.

-Solid state Variable Voltage Control also ensure a consistent supply of quality power and provide resistive loads, such as electric power heaters, with the optimal operating voltage.
+Solid-state Variable Voltage Control also ensures a consistent supply of quality power and provides resistive loads, such as electric power heaters, with optimal voltage control.
 As a result, you’ll conserve energy and extend the life of your electronics.